Emotions, Equity, & Education Lab

 Photo of Shannon Martin

-Shannon Martin (she/her) is a fifth year doctoral student in the School Psychology program.
+Shannon Martin (she/her) is an internship year doctoral student in the School Psychology program.
 Coming to the program as a nationally certified school psychologist, Shannon has more than 7 years of experience as a school psychologist in elementary and secondary public school settings.
 That experience informed her research interests which include multicultural competencies and anti-racist attitudes and behaviors in teachers, participatory culture-specific consultation between schools and community entities, and mindfulness practices as intervention -- each with the broader goal of supporting resilience processes in K-12 settings for students with marginalized identities.
 Shannon is also a yoga practitioner and teacher, and received her B.A. in English Writing and B.S. in Psychology from the University of Pittsburgh, along with her MS.Ed and Advanced Graduate Certificate from the City University of New York, Brooklyn College.

 Hayley Weinberg

-Stephanie Cerrato (she/they) is a fourth year doctoral student in the School Psychology program at UMD.
+Stephanie Cerrato (she/they) is a fifth year doctoral student in the School Psychology program at UMD.
 Her research interests include resiliency, mental health outcomes, and ethnic identity in students with marginalized identities.
 More specifically, they are interested in risk and resiliency factors related to disordered eating for Latinx women.
 Stephanie received a BA in Psychology from William & Mary and an M.A. in School Psychology from the University of Maryland.

 Jessica Felix

-Jessica Felix is a second year doctoral student in the School Psychology program.
-She has been a Nationally Certified School Psychologist for the last 9 years with public school experience at the early childhood, elementary, and middle school levels.
+Jessica Felix is a third year doctoral student in the School Psychology program.
+She has been a Nationally Certified School Psychologist for the last 10 years with public school experience at the early childhood, elementary, and middle school levels.
 Her research interests relate to the effects of resiliency factors on academic achievement.
 Jessica earned her Bachelor of Arts in Psychology from the University of Maryland, College Park, Magna Cum Laude, and her Masters of Arts and Certificate of Advanced Graduate Study in School Psychology from Towson University.

 Sarah pic

-Sarah Zimmerman (she/her) is a first year doctoral student in the School Psychology program at UMD.
+Sarah Zimmerman (she/her) is a second year doctoral student in the School Psychology program at UMD.
 She’s from St. Louis, Missouri and earned her Bachelor’s of Arts in Psychology from Duke University.
 Her research interests surround culturally responsive interventions, risk and resilience, social-emotional learning, and the family-school relationship.
 In her free time, Sarah loves swing dancing, reading fantasy novels, listening to live music, and ice sledding.